HEP-FCC/fcc-tutorials/FccSoftwareGettingStarted.md

 ## Setting up the FCC environment

-The following  will set up the pre-installed software on lxplus (or any centos7 machine with cvmfs):
+The following  will set up the pre-installed software on lxplus (or any centos7 machine with cvmfs, e.g. lxplus):

 ```bash